 I’ve talked before about being hooked on adult coloring, and you may have seen the tray we decorated with adult coloring pages.
 If you’ve never colored before, it’s very relaxing – one of my favorite hobbies in the evening after a long work day!

 I’m excited to show you how to bring those coloring pages out of the book (because as adult colorists we have many of them!) and onto a useable project: this DIY name plaque.

 This DIY name plaque was made using supplies purchased from Michaels!
-Here's how it was done.
-There's a video of how to make it at the end of the tutorial.
+Here’s how this wood craft was done.
+There’s a video of how to make it at the end of the tutorial.

 Coloring Book DIY Name Plaque